gbengafagbola/data-structures-and-algorithms-go/array/5. rotate an array by k position/readme.md

 **My thought process towards solving this algorithm was**
 - slice out character from the 0<sup>th</sup> to the K<sup>th</sup> and store in an array (let call this array 1)
 - slice out character from the K<sup>th</sup> up to the last character in the array (lets call this array 2)
-- concantinate the the two array (such as array2 + array 1)
+- concantenate the the two array (such as array2 + array 1)

 ######  Rotate an Array by K position.